BiosignalsLibphys/Workshop101Biosignals/README.md

+# Workshop 101 Biosignals

-# Welcome to the Workshop 101 Biosignals
+Welcome to the 101 Biosignals workshop!
+Please find below the timetable for today and the tasks to be performed.

-## Program
+## Timetable

 9h30 - Presentation of the LIBPhys-Biosignals group